fuyuncat/rquery/README.md

          - sort <field or expression [asc|desc],...> : Sorting keys to decide order of the output records<br />
          - limt <n | bottomN,topN> : Limited number records to be printed<br />
          - run [query] : Run the preprocessed query of a provided query (refering to below part)<br />
--Parameters
+- options
    - --help|-h<br />
-   - --fieldheader | -f on|off : Wheather print fields header(default) or not<br />
+   - --fieldheader | -f on|off : Wheather print fields header or not(default).<br />
+   - --progress | -p <on|off> -- Wheather show the processing progress or not(default).<br />
+   - --outputformat | -o <text|json> -- Provide output format, default is text.<br />
-   - --readmode | -r buffer|line : File read mode, buffer(default) or line<br />
+   - --readmode | -r buffer|line : File read mode, buffer(default) or line.<br />
-   - --buffsize | -b size : The buffer size when read mode is buffer, default is 16384<br />
+   - --buffsize | -b size : The buffer size when read mode is buffer, default is 16384.<br />
-   - --skip | -s number : How many lines or bytes to be skipped before start to parse the text content, default is 0<br />
+   - --skip | -s number : How many lines or bytes to be skipped before start to parse the text content, default is 0.<br />
-   - --msglevel | -m level : The output message level, could be INFO, WARNING, ERROR, FATAL, default is ERROR<br />
+   - --msglevel | -m level : The output message level, could be INFO, WARNING, ERROR, FATAL, default is FATAL.<br />
    - --query | -q <qeury string> : The query string to be used to parse and query the text content.<br />
 - Syntax of query string:
    - parse /regular string/|set field datatype [date format],...|filter <ilter conditions|select field or expression,...|group field or expression,...|sort field or expression [asc|desc],...|limt n | bottomN,topN<br />